test

 Develop great teachers from within your school

-The Training Programme Nomination route helps to develop and retain talented staff, helping them become qualified teachers in their current school and earning a salary from day one.
+Nominate talented staff for our Training Programme and help them become qualified teachers while staying in your school and earning a salary from day one.

 How the programme works